 If you’ve had a diagnosis of metastatic breast cancer, you might feel scared and overwhelmed, perhaps concerned about the prospects of treatment.
 However, you should know that you have reasons to be hopeful.
-Doctors treat metastatic breast cancer as a chronic disease, managing the cancer for as long as possible with hopes of remission.
+Doctors treat metastatic breast cancer as a chronic disease, managing the cancer for as long as possible with hopes of no disease progression.

 Treatment can make it possible for you to lead years of a fulfilling life.
 Some women far outlive their prognoses and can manage their diseases with a high quality of life for many years.
-A small percentage of women with metastatic breast cancer go into full remission after treatment.
+A small percentage of women with metastatic breast cancer experience no disease progression.

 Your diagnosis and treatment will call for a lot of tests.
 The first tests, during diagnosis, find the location of metastases.
 Read more about diagnostic tests here.

 Doctors will use later tests to see how well your treatment is working, if it is shrinking the cancer or keeping it from growing.
 Additionally, doctors will ask about your symptoms—treatment should also manage pain, other symptoms and treatment side-effects.